Corey Corbin

 Corey Corbin (born June 12, 1969) is a former American politician, who served in the New Hampshire House of Representatives from 2000 to 2004.
 He represented Rockingham County, and served on the House Labor Committee.

 He was first elected as a Republican, but switched to the Democratic Party in 2003 due to opposition to the agenda of Governor Craig Benson.

-Openly gay, Corbin came out as HIV-positive during legislative debate on a bill to ban same-sex marriage in New Hampshire.

-In the 2004 and 2006 elections, Corbin ran for the New Hampshire State Senate against incumbent senator Jack Barnes.
-He was not successful in either election.
+Corbin served as an infantry officer in the U.S. Army, graduating from the IOBC, Airborne School, and attending the Joint Readiness Training Center.